badlucksoft/mod_cloudflare/README.md

 - If you like, you may also add the directive `DenyAllButCloudFlare`.
 This will result in all requests from IPs which are not in the `CloudFlareRemoteIPTrustedProxy` range being denied with a status of 403.

   [1]: https://www.cloudflare.com/ips

+- Slight modification by badlucksoft to correct build error.